Symplectomorphisms and spherical objects in the conifold smoothing: Proof of Theorem

 \begin{proof} Let $\calE$ be the mirror to $(T, \zeta)$.
 By inspection, we can find Hamiltonian isotopies so that the image of $T$ is disjoint from the sphere $S_0$, respectively $S_1$; and the Floer theory of $T$ with each of $L_0$ and $L_1$ has a single generator, see Figure \ref{fig:spherical-conventions}.
 By considering Floer cohomology with $S_0$ and $S_1$, $\calE$ is orthogonal to $\calO_C$ and $\calO_C(-1)$, and hence the whole of $\scrD$.
 Since $\calE$ is orthogonal to $\calO_p$ for any $p \in C$, $\calE$ has support on $Y \backslash C$.

 \cite[Theorem 5.3]{CPU} shows that $\calO_Y \oplus \calO_Y(1)$ is a tilting object in $D(Y)$.
-It is shown in the proof of \cite[Theorem 7.2.1]{BCZ} that whenever a smooth variety $Z \to A$ is projective over $A$, where $A$ is affine, and $\calE_Z$ is a tilting object for $Z$, and $F \in D(Z)$ has non-proper support, then $\Ext^\ell(\calE_Z, F)$ has infinite rank for some $\ell$.
-This implies that in our case $\calE$ has proper support.
+The torus $(T, \zeta)$ is compact, and so has finite rank Floer cohomology with $L_0$ and $L_1$.
+This implies that its mirror $\calE$ has finite rank total $\Ext$ groups with the tilting object.
+On the other hand, it is shown in the proof of \cite[Theorem 7.2.1]{BCZ} that whenever a smooth variety $Z \to A$ is projective over $A$, where $A$ is affine, and $\calE_Z$ is a tilting object for $Z$, and $F \in D(Z)$ has non-proper support, then $\Ext^\ell(\calE_Z, F)$ has infinite rank for some $\ell$.
+This implies that in our case $\calE$ must have proper support.

 Finally, the only proper subvarieties of $Y \backslash C$ are finite unions of points.
 Since $(T, \zeta)$ has the self-Floer cohomology of a three-torus, the mirror $\calE$ is simple and has no negative self-Exts.
 By \cite[Lemma 4.5]{Huybrechts}, $\calE = \calO_x[k]$, some $k \in \bZ$. \end{proof}